stacklok/codegate-demonstration/README.md

 malicious packages.
 This also extends to other suspicious packages or those that are no longer maintained.

-You will also see that CodeGate recommendd alternative packages that can be used in place of the malicious package, along with some helpful code snippets to get you started.
+You will also see that CodeGate recommended alternative packages that can be used in place of the malicious package, along with some helpful code snippets to get you started.

-Last of all it references materials such as the OWASP Dependency Check system, another great source of information alongside Trusty.
+Last of all it references materials such as the OWASP Dependency Check system, another great source of information alongside Stacklok Insight.

 #### Let's try this with Copilot